Do you want to know all about menopause? Here are some of the (FAQs) frequently asked questions about the transition.

 What is artificial menopause?

 Artificial menopause refers to menstrual periods which stop after surgical removal of the ovaries, chemotherapy or radiation damage to the ovaries, or from the use of other medications to intentionally induce menopause as part of the treatment of certain diseases.
-Women who have artificial menopause experience the symptoms of menopause, but without the gradual onset of a natural menopause.
+Women who have artificial menopause experience the signs of menopause, but without the gradual onset of a natural menopause.

 What changes will happen as I approach menopause?

 Each woman’s menopause experience is different.
 Many women who go through natural menopause report no physical changes at all during the perimenopausal years except irregular menstrual periods that eventually stop when they reach menopause.
-Other women may experience a variety of symptoms ranging from hot flushes, and night sweats to anxiety, sleeplessness, fatigue and vaginal dryness.
-These symptoms tend to resolve themselves in the postmenopausal years.
+Other women may experience a variety of signs ranging from body temperature fluctuations, and night sweats to anxiety, sleeplessness, fatigue and vaginal dryness.
+These signs tend to resolve themselves in the postmenopausal years.